renecotyfanboy/leagueProject/docs/loserQ/validation.md

 ## Generating mock data

 The previous page was an exhaustive description of the model I chose to describe the history of games in League of Legends.
 When trying to assess stuff with mathematical models, it is always good to check if the methodology works on mock data.
-To accomplish this, I will show that this methodology can recover the parameters of two simulated samples.
+To accomplish this, I will show that this methodology can recover the parameters of three simulated samples.

+1. A pure coinflip simulation.
-1. A simulation where there is an obvious LoserQ mechanism, where your probability of winning is linked to the four-previous game you played.
+2. A simulation where there is an obvious LoserQ mechanism, where your probability of winning is linked to the four-previous game you played.
-2. A simulation where there is a nasty LoserQ mechanism, where most of the players would not see significant patterns, while some would be cursed by long streaks of wins and losses.
+3. A simulation where there is a nasty LoserQ mechanism, where most of the players would not see significant patterns, while some would be cursed by long streaks of wins and losses.

 The probability of winning the next game is linked to the win rate of the four previous games (4-order DTMC), the values are highlighted in the following table.